Jrogbaaa/Creative-Creatives-V2/ENVIRONMENT_SETUP.md

 ## Complete .env.local Configuration

-Based on your Firebase service account, here's the complete configuration for your `.env.local` file:
+Based on the new multi-provider AI system, here's the complete configuration for your `.env.local` file:

 ```env
 # Firebase Configuration